roberthenley/memory_game/README.md

 - main.dart - the main() method.
 - memory_app.dart - the application container widget.
 - home_page.dart - the HomePage widget with a button to route to a GamePage for a new game.
-- game_page.dart - the GamePage widget which scaffolds a GameBoardView.
+- game_page.dart - the GamePage widget which scaffolds a GameBoardWidget.
-- game_board_view.dart - a stateful widget that displays the game board from a GameModel and handles all user interactions.
-Delegates to ScoreDisplayView, TimerDisplayView, and a GridView of CardViews.
+- game_board_widget.dart - a stateful widget that displays the game board from a GameModel and handles all user interactions.
+Delegates to ScoreDisplayWidget, TimerDisplayWidget, and a GridView of CardWidgets.
-- card_view.dart - a stateless widget that displays a CardModel.
-Calls back to a method in GameBoardView to update game state on card selection.
+- card_widget.dart - a stateless widget that displays a CardModel.
+Calls back to a method in GameBoardWidget to update game state on card selection.
+- score_display_widget.dart - a stateless widget that displays the matched and total card pairs.
+- timer_display_widget.dart - a stateless widget that displays the remaining game time.
 - models/card_faces.dart - contains card face asset paths and helper methods to pick a random selection of them for each game.
 - models/default_game_settings.dart - contains default game values for layout and timer delays.
 - models/card_model.dart - immutably represents the state of a card.